wrritam/full_stack_assessment_skeleton/docs/README.md

 - we want to see:
   - for each user what homes they are interested in
-  - for each home we also want a way to see what users are interested in it
+  - for each home we also want a way to see what different users are interested in it
-- also we want to change what users are associated with a given home
+- also we want to change / update the users that are associated with a given home

 ### task